thindil/steamsky/README.md

   distributions, if not, download from: http://libre.adacore.com/download/

-If you have all, in main source code directory type:
+If you have all, in main source code directory (where this file is) type:

-* if you don't have gprbuild: `gnatmake -j0 -P steamsky.gpr` for debug build or for release version: `gnatmake -j0 -P steamsky.gpr -XMode=release`
+* if you don't have gprbuild: `gnatmake -Psteamsky.gpr` for debug build or for release version: `gnatmake -Psteamsky.gpr -XMode=release`

-* if you have gprbuild: `gprbuild -j0 steamsky.gpr` for debug mode build or for release mode: `gprbuild -j0 steamsky.gpr -XMode=release`
+* if you have gprbuild: `gprbuild` for debug mode build or for release mode:
+  `gprbuild -XMode=release`

 ## Running game